KIT-CMS/TagAndProbe/README.md

 "8192*filter('hltDiMuonGlb17Glb8RelTrkIsoFiltered0p4DzFiltered0p2')"  # -> "bit 13"
 ```

 Compile and execute the according run config.
 Starting from [here](https://pdmv-pages.web.cern.ch/rereco_ul/?input_dataset=DoubleMuon%2FRun2016): MiniAODNanoAOD->ReReco-Run2016 link of your choice ->ReqMgr->ConfigCacheID.
-Ther you need to modify the execution string according to your needs to
+There you need to modify the execution string according to your needs to

 ```